New Zealand spending plan includes rebuilding Antarctic base - WTMJ

 Due to its proximity to Antarctica, New Zealand has been a stop-off point from the days of the earliest explorers through to current U.S. missions.
 New Zealanders have also been involved in exploration and research for generations.

+Sarah Williamson, chief executive of Antarctica New Zealand which oversees the base, said it would be the biggest project it had ever embarked upon and would not only future-proof its home on the ice but also bring jobs to the Canterbury region, where the buildings would be pre-constructed.

-Other new spending proposed in the budget includes a boost in benefits for welfare recipients and more money for health care.
+Other new spending proposed in the budget includes a boost in benefits for welfare recipients that the government hopes will help lift as many as 33,000 children out of poverty.

-“Previous economic downturns have made inequality worse.
-We’re taking a different approach,” Prime Minister Jacinda Ardern said.
-“By investing in those who need it the most, we are driving recovery by reducing need, at the same time as providing stimulus for our economy.”
+Prime Minister Jacinda Ardern said families in New Zealand had historically survived on very low incomes while on welfare.

+“What we’ve done today is about targeting need and helping to provide just simply the basics,” Ardern said.
+“Food on the table.
+Enabling families to be able to pay a power bill.”

 Proposed new infrastructure spending includes an overhaul of the rail network, with 60 new trains and 1,900 new wagons.
 Officials say the plan will create about 450 jobs and reduce emissions by moving freight from trucks to trains.